 National borders have been designed to simplify things.
 And if you look at the map that’s what they do most of the time.
 However, Africa is a continent where borders can get pretty complicated.
 The main reason for this is the colonial era.
 An era in which the European nations divided Africa into spheres of influence by literally drawing the national borders according to their interests.
 And they did so without really caring about the people living inside those borders.
 That’s why today in Africa you will find a lot of peculiar national borders.
 And that’s the topic of this list: the most unusual borders in the world: Africa Edition.
-I previously also wrote about the strangest international borders in Europe and America

 4. DR Congo and Zambia

-Known as the Congo tentacle, this stretch of land cuts over 200 kilometers into Zambia.
+Known as the Congo Pedicle, this stretch of land cuts over 200 kilometers into Zambia.
 The weirdest thing about this border is the way it was created.
 The Congo was colonized by Belgium and Zambia was a British Colony and the two sides couldn’t agree on the colonial border.
 The Belgians wanted access to the rich swamp area that had a lot of wildlife which they could hunt for their trophies.
 So they decided to ask for help from the Italians.
 Knowing practically nothing about these two countries, the Italian king basically drew a line on the map and all parties agreed it looks good.
 That’s the ridiculous reason why this border has this strange look today.

 3. The Caprivi Strip in Namibia